TrendingTechnology/saga/readme.md

 ### Installation and Architecture

-Sombra is written in Python and is distributed as a single executable shipped with an NPM module, `@sombra/core`.
-This package by default also would install:
+Sombra is written in JavaScript and is inclued inside a single NPM module, `@sombra/core` which includes a copy of Sombra's core libraries, compiler and command-line utility.
+This package only needs five dependencies:

 - Lodash
 - XRegExp
-- Jison
 - Yargs
 - Chevrotain
 - ...is that it?